ML-KULeuven/un-xPass/README.md

 ## Contributing

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
 However, be aware that the code is not actively developed.
-It's primary use is to enable reproducibility of our research.
+Its primary use is to enable reproducibility of our research.
 If you believe there is a feature missing, feel free to raise a feature request, but please do be aware that the overwhelming likelihood is that your feature request will not be accepted.
 To learn more on how to contribute, see the [Contributor Guide](https://github.com/ML-KULeuven/un-xPass/CONTRIBUTING.rst).

 ## Research

 If you make use of this package in your research, please consider citing the following paper:

 - Pieter Robberechts, Maaike Van Roy and Jesse Davis. **un-xPass: Measuring Soccer Player’s Creativity.** Proceedings of the 29th ACM SIGKDD Conference on Knowledge Discovery and Data Mining.
-2023. <br/>[ [pdf](http://doi.acm.org/10.1145/3580305.3599924) | [bibtex](https://github.com/ML-KULeuven/un-xPass/unxpass.bibtex) ]
+2023. <br/>[ [pdf](https://people.cs.kuleuven.be/~pieter.robberechts/repo/robberechts-kdd23-unxpass.pdf) | [bibtex](https://github.com/ML-KULeuven/un-xPass/docs/unxpass.bibtex) ]

 ## License